IntGrah/cc_cl_cam_ac_uk/slang/README.txt

 University of Cambridge
 Timothy G. Griffin (tgg22@cam.ac.uk)

-This directory contains Ocaml code implementing high-level interpreters for the language
+This directory contains OCaml code implementing high-level interpreters for the language
 Slang ( = Simple LANGuage), a fragment of the language L3 from 1B Semantics.